ome/awstats-docker/README.md

 You can update the web log statistics in `awstats-db` by re-running with the new log files (Awstats will automatically skip duplicate entries, for example if you pass a log file that has already been processed).
 The new logs must be [newer than the existing ones](http://www.awstats.org/docs/awstats_faq.html#OLDLOG):

-    docker run -it --rm \
-        -v /data/web-logs-new:/web-logs-new:ro -v awstats-db:/var/lib/awstats \
+    docker run --rm -v /data/web-logs-new:/web-logs-new:ro -v awstats-db:/var/lib/awstats \
         openmicroscopy/awstats '/web-logs-new/access.log-\*.gz'

-## Optional variables
+## Configuration

+The configuration file `/etc/awstats/awstats.SITE_DOMAIN.conf` will be automatically generated at runtime if it doesn't exist.
-The following variables can be defined, see `entrypoint.pl` for defaults.
+The generated configuration can be modified using the following optional environment variables, see `entrypoint.pl` for defaults.
+- `SITE_DOMAIN`: The site domain, default `localhost`.
+  If you change this you must set the `config=` query parameter when using the web interface, e.g. http://localhost:8080/awstats/awstats.pl?config=SITE_DOMAIN (this is intended to support statistics for multiple domains)
 - `SKIP_USER_AGENTS`: A space separated list of user agents, default `Travis Hudson`
 - `SKIP_HOSTS`: A space separated list of regex IP matches to be skipped, default are private IP ranges and some Travis IPs.
 - `SKIP_HOSTS_ADDITIONAL`: A space separated list of regex IP matches to be skipped in addition to the default `SKIP_HOSTS`